 In conclusion, the Goal–Plan–Act (GPA) framework serves as a structured approach for evaluating LLM agents across goals, plans, and actions.
+By decomposing evaluation into separate metric dimensions, GPA captures diverse and subtle failure modes that monolithic or strictly outcome-based methods overlook.
+We show that Agent GPA is \begin{enumerate} \item \textbf{valid:} specialized GPA judges vastly outperform monolithic evaluators both in error identification and localization while maintaining strong alignment with human evaluators; \item \textbf{generalizable:} applying automated prompt optimization techniques on the GPA judges successfully enables adaptation to entirely unseen domains and agent architectures while frequently outperforming manual prompt engineering; and \item \textbf{consistent:} the GPA judges demonstrate high reliability across multiple runs and can be further optimized for consistency with evolutionary prompt optimization techniques. \end{enumerate}

-By decomposing evaluation into metric dimensions, GPA captures diverse failure modes that single-metric or outcome-based methods overlook.
-Our experiments show that specialized judges provide more reliable and interpretable assessments than monolithic evaluators, and that logical consistency serves as a strong proxy for success, reducing dependence on ground-truth references.
-Beyond measuring correctness, GPA offers actionable feedback: by localizing errors to specific dimensions such as plan adherence or tool selection, it enables systematic debugging and iterative improvement of agents.
-At the same time, our results highlight open challenges, including the variability of LLM judgments and difficulty in focusing on small details.
-We see GPA as a step toward more rigorous, scalable, and interpretable agent evaluation.
-Future work should extend the framework to embodied agents, automate rubric generation, and refine reference-free metrics for goal fulfillment and plan quality.
+1ex We see GPA as a step toward more rigorous, scalable, and interpretable agent evaluation.
+Future work should extend the framework to embodied agents and refine reference-free metrics for goal fulfillment and plan quality.
 By aligning evaluation more closely with how agents set goals, plan, and act, the GPA framework can be used as a reliable diagnostic tool and contribute to building more capable, interpretable, and trustworthy agents.